Quantco/datajudge/docs/source/examples/example_twitch.rst

 The original data set can be found on `kaggle <https://www.kaggle.com/datasets/aayushmishra1512/twitchdata>`_.
-For the sake of this tutorial, we slightly process it and provide two version of it.
+For the sake of this tutorial, we slightly process it and provide two versions of it.
 One can either recreate this by executing this `processing <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_upload.py>`_ oneself on the original data or download our processed files (`version 1 <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_version1.csv>`_ and `version 2 <https://github.com/Quantco/datajudge/tree/main/docs/source/examples/twitch_version2.csv>`_) right away.